mgoddard/crdb-embeddings/README.md

 export MODEL_FILE=/tmp/model.pkl
 ```

 See above.
-This model was built according to the discussion above, but it
+This model was built according to the discussion above, and it
 should be suitable for getting started:
 ```
 export MODEL_FILE_URL="https://storage.googleapis.com/crl-goddard-text/model.pkl"
 ```

 This applies during the process of assigning a cluster ID value to each of the rows.
-The value of 512 shown here yielded the best data insert rate for me.
+The value of 512 shown here yielded the best data insert rate:
 ```
 export BATCH_SIZE=512
 ```